CBD has changed the way we see cannabis

 Cannabis and hemp at the start of the 20th Century

 However, both variants have faced nearly two centuries of prohibition.
-In 1800 Napoleon banned his troops from smoking cannabis during their occupation of Egypt.
-Since then many countries have enforced some form of prohibition for many different reasons.
+In 1800, Napoleon banned his troops from smoking cannabis during their occupation of Egypt.
+Since then, many countries have enforced some form of the ban for many reasons.

-Between 1535, when Henry VIII declared that all landowners must sow ¼ of an acre of hemp or face a fine, and 1920, hemp accounted for 80% of the UK’s textile production.
-While hemp grows quickly and in different environments it is labour intensive to farm and harvest.
-This led to imported cotton becoming the preferred crop and it was protected at all costs by those who had money invested in cotton harvests.
+Between 1535, when Henry VIII declared that all landowners must sow ¼ of an acre of hemp or face a fine, and in 1920, hemp accounted for 80% of the UK’s textile production.
+While hemp grows quickly and in different environments, it is labour-intensive to farm and harvest.
+This led to imported cotton becoming the preferred crop, protected at all costs by those invested in cotton harvests.

 Louis Armstrong, Jack Kerouac and the growth of post-war counterculture